If a Scot anywhere says, give me my country to govern again, he is judged a fool, and everything is done to demean him and mock him.

 When an Englishman says he wants his country back to govern again, and shouts freedom into the face of Europeans, his countrymen praise him and applaud.

-The only freedom the people of Scotland can get is through the struggle to regain the civil rights we don’t have but English do, and all those we have lost and should care so much that we’ve forfeited.
+Freedom for the people of Scotland is attained through the struggle to regain the civil rights we don’t have but English do, and all those we have lost and should care so much that we’ve forfeited.

 Handball not football